rgren-research/rgren-research.github.io/_pages/about.md

 I am currently a researcher and system developer.
 My research interests include **computer vision**, **model compression**, and **efficient deep learning**.

-Before that, I received my M.S. degree in Computer Science and my B.E. degree in Computer Science.
+Before that, I received my M.S. degree in Software Engineering and my B.E. degree in Computer Science.
-I am particularly interested in lightweight vision models and practical deployment of deep neural networks.
+I am particularly interested in lightweight vision models and the practical deployment of deep neural networks, as well as interdisciplinary research areas such as artificial intelligence combined with biomedicine.

 ---